WatchMojo: History

-On December 31, 2020, WatchMojo sold a 25% stake in the company to NY-based private equity firm Star Mountain Capital.
+On 31 December 2020, WatchMojo sold a 25% stake in the company to NY-based private equity firm Star Mountain Capital.

 As of July 2025, the WatchMojo.com YouTube channel has almost 26 million subscribers and has posted over 30,000 videos.
-In 2016, it was the most subscribed Canadian YouTube channel.
-When it had 14 million subscribers in 2017, it was the 35th most subscribed worldwide.
-According to Social Blade statistics in April 2024, WatchMojo.com is the fifth most subscribed Canadian YouTube channel.
+In 2016, it was the most-subscribed Canadian YouTube channel.
+When it had 14 million subscribers in 2017, it was the 35th most-subscribed worldwide.
+According to Social Blade statistics in July 2026, WatchMojo.com is the sixth most-subscribed Canadian YouTube channel.

+On 5 May 2026, a YouTuber named voyan made a video titled Watchmojo's Downfall Should Be Celebrated, which criticized the channel's content, format, and impact on the platform.
+Two days later, the official WatchMojo channel left a lengthy comment, claiming that they had never heard of Voyan's channel, stating their content was "ahead of the curve", and ending the comment with "haters, envious, jealous people are fuel to our fire."
+The response drew major backlash on social media.

+On 31 May 2026, WatchMojo released a video titled "10 YouTubers Who Made Videos When They Knew They Were Dying".
+The video was criticised by Genna Bain, widow of YouTuber TotalBiscuit who was featured in the video.
+She referred to the video as a "monetized lazy listicle" and condemned the company for promoting their AI music project immediately after TotalBiscuit's mention.
+WatchMojo later removed all promotion of the music project from the video, and stated that all profits from the video will be sent to their charitable initiative "MojoGives".

 Content

 Short videos

 WatchMojo's videos are typically around 10 minutes long.
 According to Digiday, viewers typically watch the videos for 57 minutes.
 They are tailored to YouTube's recommendations system, which favours longer watch times.
 They require little production value and feature, under fair use, heavy use of unlicensed copyrighted footage, alongside voice-over narration.